FunTimeCoding/python-skeleton/README.md

 nose2
 ```

-Run ant like CI would.
-Requires ant to be installed.
+Run ant like Jenkins.
+Requires `ant` to be installed.

 ```sh
 ant